MikeTannenbaum/digital-garden-jekyll-template/_pages/privacy.md

 Privacy is important to me but I also want to learn what notes and pages people are viewing, and where people are coming from.
 There are no Google-made [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters){:target="_blank"} tracking your entire behavior during your visit.
 It's just you and me and aggregated, anonymized data for me to glean insights here and there.

-If you have questions about the site's performance, or my balance of privacy and data needs, please reach out anytime to [mike@refinedmind.co](mailto:mike@refinedmind.co).
+If you have questions about the site's performance, or my balance of privacy and data needs, please reach out anytime to [me@miketannenbaum.com](mailto:me@miketannenbaum.com).

 Thanks for being here!